-I followed the interesting public thread of discussions in CREATE mailing list, archived from 2014.
+I followed the interesting public thread of discussions in the CREATE mailing list, archived from 2014.
 This list shares information on free and open-source creative projects.
 The back-and-forth of emails discusses the need for a Code of Conduct in an upcoming international meeting.
 One of the concerns is the proliferation of negative language in many Codes of Conduct.
 The group wishes to reinforce positive behaviours, instead of listing all the negative ones.
 A statement of what constitutes hate will indeed create a list of negative actions, but will that foreshadow a bad event?
 The discussion deepens.
 Is there a need for a Code at all?
 Some believe the convention is already friendly, while others feel that it is a privileged statement.
-A member compares the Code with an emergency exit, useful when you need it (CREATE, 2014).
+One member compares the Code with an emergency exit, useful when you need it (CREATE, 2014).

 This CREATE thread is proof that what is obvious for us, may not be obvious for others.
-The mailing list was debating a physical event, but also online, where distance, anonymity and lack of repercussions dehumanise interactions, it’s critical to be aware of the principles of our social networks.
-A Code of Conduct forces the group to make explicit decisions about their intentions and goals, things that the members might have never discussed.
+The mailing list was debating a physical event – but also online, where distance, anonymity and lack of repercussions dehumanise interactions, it’s critical to be aware of the principles of our social networks.
+A Code of Conduct forces the group to make explicit decisions about its intentions and goals, things that the members might have never discussed.
 For example, a Code of Conduct that creates an anti-harassment policy should make a clear distinction about what constitutes harassment (Geek Feminism Wiki, 2017).
 What will be considered misconduct?

 A Code of Conduct doesn’t deter all behaviours that aren’t accepted by the group.
 Still, in platforms that allow users to impose their rules, social media users can mitigate online hate in a much more direct way.
-Just like in cancel culture, community rules prosecute bad behaviours inside their system.
+Just like in cancel culture, community rules prosecute bad behaviours inside the community.
 However, in a very different approach from cancel culture, the repercussions of not following the conduct are predominantly dealt with in private.
 The moderators make use of warnings, blocking, banning.
 While some groups have zero-tolerance policies, others employ more forgiving proposals – “If the warning is unheeded, the user will be temporarily banned for one day in order to cool off.”
 (Rust Programming Language, 2015).

 Chapter 3: Designing change